teamon/teamon.github.io/_posts/2016-12-26-measuring-visualizing-genstage-flow-with-gnuplot.md

 process terminates.

-In order to emit metrics events I had to modify stages functions with calls to `Progress.inc`.
+In order to emit metrics events I had to modify stages functions with calls to `Progress.incr`.
 It was mostly straightforward, except it required [a small addition](https://gist.github.com/teamon/c5dc163ce7243cb5088ec72b0e132623/revisions#diff-027d6a5336746df73c3cf365cb0922dc) to `Repo.stream` code.